lizmat/Method-Protected/README.md

 THEORY OF OPERATION
 ===================

-When the trait is applied on a method, the class of the method id checked whether it already has a `$!LOCK` attribute.
+When the trait is applied on a method, the class of the method is checked whether it already has a `$!LOCK` attribute.
 If not, then that attribute is added, and the associated accessor method `LOCK` is also added.
 Then the method will be [wrapped](https://docs.raku.org/routine/wrap) with code that will protect the execution of the original body of the method.

 A NOTE OF CAUTION
 =================